The future for low-budget independent films continues to look impressive, as their commercial viability has increased steadily over the recent years.

 One thing for sure is: revenues from films do not stop at the box office.
 Nowadays more and more money is made from DVD sales, Cable, Satellite and terrestrial TV networks, and the stream of revenues keeps on flowing for the years to come.

 Investors who see the bigger picture and do not stop at the theaters tickets sales, who recognize and support true long-term marketable projects as opposed to fast-food cinema are the ones who make the safest bet in the movie industry.
 The Soob Productions offers the platform, the means and the creativity to make this bet as easy as possible.

-Our next feature film, “Leaving In A Cage” will be the trampoline for a series of projects that will differ in budget range.
 We feel that the time is right and that the window of opportunity is open for micro to medium-budgeted motion pictures with investments between £100k and £3m.